Skip to content

 Frequently Asked Questions

-Distracted eating leads to overeating because your brain can't properly register fullness signals when your attention is elsewhere.
+Distracted eating leads to overeating because your brain may not properly register fullness signals when your attention is elsewhere.
 Research shows people who eat while distracted consume more during the meal and eat more later in the day.
-Your brain takes about 20 minutes to register satiety—if you're focused on a screen, you miss that signal.
+Your brain takes about 20-30 minutes to register satiety—if you're focused on a screen, you miss or delay that signal.

 Does eating while watching TV cause weight gain?